Fast Simulation of Vehicles with Non-deformable Tracks: TYPES OF CATERPILLAR TRACKS

 \section{TYPES OF CATERPILLAR TRACKS}

 To clearly specify the type of vehicles this work is focused on, a~short taxonomy of track types follows.

 Based on the material the track is made of, the two basic types are \textit{metal} tracks and \textit{rubber} tracks.
 Metal tracks are usually made of many small \textit{track plates} connected together with hinge-like joints.
-They are used wherever heavy load, high reliability and easy repairability are required.
 Rubber tracks are made of a~continuous steel-reinforced band of rubber.
-The common use cases are lighter tracked vehicles (like robots) and conveyor belts.

-Another distinctive feature of different track types is whether the outer shape of the track can be deformed.
-This is true for most metal tracks, but also deformable rubber tracks exist.
-The deformable track systems need a set of inner (sometimes also outer) wheels which keep the track in the required shape (see~\autoref{fig:track_types}).
+Another distinctive feature of different track types is the deformability of the outer shape of the track.
+The deformable track systems need a set of inner (sometimes also outer) wheels keeping the track approximately in the required shape and providing suspension (see~\autoref{fig:track_types}).
 The track can bend in between the wheels, hence the name \textit{deformable tracks}.
+Metal tracks are usually deformable, and also deformable rubber tracks exist.

-\textit{Non-deformable tracks} have a solid guide (infill) in the sides of the track, which prevent the outer belt shape from being bent or deformed.
-The need for one or two driving wheels still remains (see~\autoref{fig:track_types}).
-This design is often chosen for rubber tracks, and it is the type this comparison focuses~on.
+\textit{Non-deformable tracks} have solid guides (infills), which prevent the outer belt shape from bending and deformation~(see~\autoref{fig:track_types}).
+This design is often chosen for rubber tracks, and it is the type this comparison is focused~on.

 A~special category---\textit{conveyor belts} and \textit{escalators}---may be added to this taxonomy.
-These are used in industry as a continuous linear transportation mechanism.
 In many design principles they are similar to the tracks for vehicles, but the main difference is they are always fixed to the environment and thus have no dynamics as a~whole.

 Independently from the above categories, tracks can be equipped with \textit{grousers}.
-These protrusions enlarge the contact surface and help increasing traction in soft materials.
-They are also depicted in~\autoref{fig:track_types}.
+These protrusions enlarge the contact surface and help to increase traction in soft materials (depicted in~\autoref{fig:track_types}).